felangel/bloc/docs/fluttertimertutorial.md

 - TimerRunPause — paused at some remaining duration.
 - TimerRunComplete — completed with a remaining duration of 0.

-Each of these states will have an implication on what the user sees.
+Each of these states will have an implication on the user interface and actions that the user can perform.
 For example:

 - if the state is `TimerInitial` the user will be able to start the timer.
 - if the state is `TimerRunInProgress` the user will be able to pause and reset the timer as well as see the remaining duration.